This week Dr Simone Rofena, our medical consultant in Reproductive Medicine talks to us about male infertility and the role sperm plays in IVF.

 - Sperm count

 The sperm total account must be over 15 million to be considered normal.

 Motility of the sperm is also important and we would be happy with 40% of sperm having progressive motility.

 When we analyse sperm, we look at the head, neck and tail.
 Morphology can affect any of these three parts, so for a sperm to be considered normal they must be normally shaped.

 There are several things that can be done to contribute to improving sperm count, motility and morphology.
 For example:

 Often when men get poor results on a seamen analysis they worry they might not be able to conceive a baby but try not to worry too much as it only takes one good sperm to create a pregnancy.

 For weekly tips, advice and wisdom on natural fertility and IVF, subscribe to our Fertility Show on YouTube.

-Consultations are available at out Clinic in London, or our visiting clinics in Dublin and Cork or via Video Conferencing from the comfort of your own home.
+Consultations are available at out Clinic in London or via Video Conferencing from the comfort of your own home.